 At CORE we’re engaged in a variety of research, evaluation, and cross-sector coalition building efforts that place THWs at the center of new care models and innovative programs.
-These projects illustrate some of the ways THWs are building trust, shaping policy.
+These projects illustrate some of the ways THWs are improving outcomes, building trust, and shaping policy.

 Below we’ve summarized several of our key findings, and a few examples from a growing body of work here at CORE.
 For more info, get in touch!

 As organizations consider integrating THWs into their programs, the question for many decision-makers is whether this approach can measurably improve outcomes.
 Measuring THW impact can be tricky, as they often work within multifaceted programs.
 And sample sizes in pilot or early stage programs are often small.
 However, despite these limitations, in the programs evaluated by CORE, we saw promising results.

 For example, in Kaiser Permanente’s Housing for Health Initiative, which served roughly 400 clients with THWs, we observed a 51% reduction in the likelihood of sleeping on the street, in a car, campsite, or similar space, and a 49% increased likelihood of not going without food.
 In another project, where 240 pregnant individuals with substance use disorder received support from peer mentors trained as doulas, participants had a 70% reduction in the odds of having a pre-term birth compared to non-participants.